RulesUpdated Tuesday April 10, 2018 by Poco Mens Baseball.

 1.1) Membership in the League is open to those individuals and teams willing to abide by the rules of the league.
 Failure to adhere to the rules of the league can result in termination of membership in the league without refund of fees paid.

-1.2) Members who serve on the Executive of the League shall assume their respective duties and positions effective immediately after the AGM and Election.
+1.2) Members who serve on the Executive of the League shall assume their respective duties and positions effective immediately after the Fall AGM and Election.

 Section 2 - Executive Team

 2.1) An Executive Team consisting of the elected positions of Commissioner, Vice Commissioner, Webmaster, Scheduler, Treasurer, Umpire Coordinator, Secretary and Discipline Committee will govern the League.
 Positions will be 2 years in length.
 Executive can stay on past two years if no other candidates come forward.

 2.2) All members of the League are strongly encouraged to participate as a member of the executive.
 Nominations are encouraged prior to the league A.G.M.